ka1130/just-sudo-it/_posts/2017-03-27-jekyll-on-windows-part2.md

 |   └── _layout.scss
 ├── _site
 └── index.html // or index.md
+{% endhighlight %}<br>
 We already know what `_config.yml` is.
 And we’ll come back to some more adjustments here in just a moment.

 The `_drafts` folder is optional.
 As its name suggests, here’s where you store draft files for your posts.
-You will not see them published on your public blog but you can preview them locally once you run jekyll serve command on your console.
+You will not see them published on your public blog but you can preview them locally once you run `jekyll serve` command on your console.

 The `_includes` folder stores the partials such as footer or sidebar.
 These are the sections that get duplicated on respective sites.